The Purl Stitch

 Norwegian Purling Method

 No one at my 3 local yarn shops had ever heard of this method.
-I cameacross a description online, and, after much confusion, and the help ofone of the brilliant minds at my LYS (Local Yarn Shop), we finally gotit!
-A Norwegian friend has confirmed, "Yes, this is how the purlstitch is done!"
+I came across a description online, and after much confusion, and the help of the brilliant Linda Daniels at Northampton Wools, we finally got it!
+A Norwegian friend has confirmed, "Yes, this is how the purl stitch is done!"

 Knitting Back